-Air chief joins Christmas celebrations
+Air Chief joins Christmas celebrations

 Speaking at the occasion, the Air Chief highlighted the unforgettable services and contributions made by Christian personnel of Pakistan Air Force over the years.

-“The glorious traditions set by these valiant sons of the soil continues till today and the generations of Christian officers, airmen and civilians are selflessly contributing towards making PAF an organization par excellence.”
+He added, “The glorious traditions set by these valiant sons of the soil continues till today and the generations of Christian officers, airmen and civilians are selflessly contributing towards making PAF an organization par excellence .”

-ISLAMABAD: Christmas was celebrated with traditional fervor by the Christian personnel of Pakistan Air Force.
+Islamabad : Christmas was celebrated with traditional fervour by the Christian personnel of Pakistan Air Force.

 To mark this historic day, special masses were held at churches situated at all PAF Bases/installations, where Christian personnel of PAF gathered and prayed for the prosperity and solidarity of Pakistan.